 - The majority of Airflow users leverage Celery to simplify execution management.

-- You can schedule automated DAG workflows via the Airflow WebUI. > - Airflow uses a command-line interface, extremely useful for isolating execution tasks outside of > scheduler workflows. > - Prefect is a solid Airflow alternative with advanced features.
-You can migrate DAGs straight over. > > As you can see, executing Apache Airflow can be complicated.
-Integrate.io provides a no-code > alternative to Python, automating complicated data pipelines.
+- You can schedule automated DAG workflows via the Airflow WebUI.

+- Airflow uses a command-line interface, which is extremely useful for isolating execution tasks outside of scheduler workflows.

+- Prefect is a solid alternative to Airflow with advanced features, and you can migrate DAGs straight over.

+As you can see, executing Apache Airflow can be complicated.
+Integrate.io provides a no-code alternative to Python, automating complicated data pipelines.